 HealthCare Partners now offers a competitive Advanced Practice Clinician (APC) Primary Care Fellowship with a geriatric focus that accepts two fellows each year.
 Applicants must be new graduates of an accredited Nurse Practitioner or Physician Assistant Program and have completed their requirements for board certification and licensure in the state of Nevada.
 Candidates will be reviewed and selected by an application and interview process.

-The 12 month program begins on July 1, 2019 and ends June 31, 2020.
-Learning methods will include clinical time under the supervision of a preceptor, rotations through specialties, weekly didactic lectures, and weekly reviews with the preceptor and program director.
+Learning methods during this 12-month program will include clinical time under the supervision of a preceptor, rotations through specialties, weekly didactic lectures, and weekly reviews with the preceptor and program director.

 The purpose of the APC Primary Care Fellowship is to develop outstanding APCs to be high quality, innovative, and compassionate health care providers and future leaders committed to improving the health and quality of life of the residents of Southern Nevada.

 - Acclimate to the role of a health care provider under the close supervision of an experienced provider

 - Continue to develop knowledge base with clinical and didactic learning experiences